 Daniel Goldfarb is an Israeli illustrator based in Tel-Aviv.
 He graduated from Shenkar College of Engineering and Design in 2012 and began working as a freelance illustrator in late 2014.
-His works have been published in numerous Israeli newspapers and magazines such as Ha’aretz, Liberal Magazine and Calcalist.
+His work is noted for a strong graphic sensibility, bold colors, and expressive figures.
+His editorial works have been published in numerous Israeli newspapers and magazines such as Ha’aretz, Liberal Magazine and Calcalist.
+He has also worked on advertising and branding projects, comics and a children’s book.

 B.Golan Law Firm